forio/Epicenter.jl/README.md

 #### Create a Model

-Inherit from the abstract `Mercutio.Model` type and declare members that will be modified while interfacing with your model.
+Inherit from the abstract `Unicorn.Model` type and declare members that will be modified while interfacing with your model.

 ```julia
 type SwimTrunkSalesModel <: Model